Pat Piper (politician)

 Patricia Kathryn "Pat" Piper (July 16, 1934 – January 31, 2016) was a Minnesota politician and member of the Minnesota Senate and the Minnesota House of Representatives.
-A member of the Minnesota Democratic–Farmer–Labor Party (DFL), she represented District 27 in the Senate and 31B in the House, which includes portions of Freeborn and Mower counties in southeastern Minnesota.
+A member of the Minnesota Democratic–Farmer–Labor Party (DFL), she represented District 27 in the Senate and 31B in the House, which includes portions of Freeborn and Mower counties in southern Minnesota.
 She was a religious education director, ecumenical resource center/consultant/teacher and workshop leader.

 Early life, education, and career

 Born in Delavan, Minnesota, Piper was one of nine children.
 Her father fought in World War II.
 Piper grew up in Blue Earth, Minnesota.
 She received a B.A. in elementary education from College of Saint Teresa and a B.A. in religious education from The Catholic University of America.
 Piper was earlier a Roman Catholic religious sister who worked as a religious education director, ecumenical resource center/consultant/teacher and workshop leader at Christian Education Center.